Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Copenhagenish approach to understanding the measurement

-The quantum measurement theory based on decoherence allows us to understand how the irreversibility emerges, and how emerges the amplification of the measurement signal to the macroscopic level.
+The quantum measurement theory based on decoherence allows us to understand how the irreversibility emerges, and how emerges the amplification of the measurement signal to the macroscopic level (the first question).
 This level is characterized by a classical behaviour of the coarse grained description with collective variables.
 The basic aim of this paper is to give a new simple argument for the irreversibility.
-Not on the FAPP level (For All Practical Purposes, as described by Bell in his famous article entitled ``Against 'measurement' '' \cite{Bell90}), but an absolute impossibility of constructing a device that is able to inverse the unitary interaction leading to the measurement process.
+Not on the FAPP level (For All Practical Purposes, as described by Bell, in a rather derisory way, in his famous article entitled ``Against 'measurement' '' \cite{Bell90}), but an absolute impossibility of constructing a device that is able to inverse the unitary interaction leading to the measurement process.
+Our presentation of the decoherence theory would be sketchy since our aim is to emphasize just the most important concepts.
+Reader interested in tracing the history of the theory of decoherence should refer to old papers by Zurek \cite{Zurek81, Zurek.82, Zurek.03}, whereas the presentation from a nowadays perspective can be found in the recent publications \cite{ZUREK2022, ZUREK-book-2025}.
+It is worth mentioning that similar ideas, although \textit{not} under the name of ``decoherence'', can already be found in the 1951 textbook of Bohm \cite{Bohm51}, chapter 22, published just before his turn into what one now calls \textit{Bohmian mechanics}.
+One can find there a subsection ``Irreversibility of Process of Measurement and Its Fundamental Role in Quantum Theory''.

-\section{All things are made of atoms}
+\subsubsection{All things are made of atoms}